rubygems/guides/gems-with-extensions.md

 extconf.rb
 ----------

-The extconf.rb configures a Makefile that will build your extension based.
+The extconf.rb configures a Makefile that will build your extension.
 The extconf.rb must check for the necessary functions, macros and shared libraries your extension depends upon.
 The extconf.rb must exit with an error if any of these are missing.